 - Maintenance of Wakefulness Test (MWT) – $850

 - EEG Diagnostics – $600/$800

-Price tags of sleep study are most of the time for the insurance companies to cover.
+Price tags of the sleep study are most of the time for the insurance companies to cover.
 Most sleep centers offer discounts for cash payments.
-Some offer 20% discounts for upfront cash transactions.
+In fact, some offer 20% discounts for upfront cash transactions.

 Shopping for Sleep Study

 If you are looking for a sleep study center, you have several options, including: